Filip-Pajalic/JavaSpaceGame/README.md

 - <strike> Add text for debugging </strike>
 - <strike> Print FPS for debugging </strike>
 - <strike>Add rectangular/circular collision </strike>
+- <strike> Add random enemy spawn </strike>

-- Add scoring system
+- <strike> Add scoring system </strike>

+Basic:

+- fix wobbly render? (scaling problem?)
+- Fix problem at 0.0 position
+- Add startmenu
+- Add animation when flying
+- Add particle effects from rockets
+- Add particle effects from target
-- Add entities to collisionlist, so collisions are not checked twice
+- Add entities to collisionlist, so collisions are not checked twice, Collide only once with each unique object
+- Add ControlSupport for phone
+- Add level + leveltimer and highscore
+- Ensure targets dont spawn to close to each other

+Improvements:
+- Refactor boilerplate code
+- Procedural generation of background and ground
 - Make use of components updateSystem
 - Prioritize rendering i.e background first.
 Change rendersystem.
 - Figure out how to resize properly in resize.
 - Add sprite animation support
-- fix wobbly render? (scaling problem?)
-- Fix problem at 0.0 position
 - Draw vectors in debug
 - Add Proper vector math

-- Add ParticleComponent/system and physics
 - Add maxspeed and other configurations
 - Break out entity configurations to a file that is loaded on programstart.
 - Optimize code to maximize fps
 - Add targetManager/enemy.
 - Find way to implement streams and lambdas for practice.
 - Reduce boilerplate code
 - Make editor
 - replace observer with async?

-- Add ControlSupport for phone
+- Replace edgechecking with infinite scroll and line collision to the ground.